-- (a) The loan carries interest at monthly LIBOR rate plus 3.30%. - (b) The loan carries interest at monthly LIBOR rate plus 3.25%. - (c) The loan balances from Orascom Construction SAE comprise the following loans: - i.
+- The loan carries interest at monthly LIBOR rate plus 3.30%. (a) - The loan carries interest at monthly LIBOR rate plus 3.25%. (b) - (c) The loan balances from Orascom Construction SAE comprise the following loans: - i.
 A loan denominated in Egyptian pound that carries interest based on the Egyptian Central Banks Mid Corridor rate plus 1%. - ii.
-A loan denominated in US dollars that carries interest at monthly LIBOR rate plus 3.25%. - (d) The loan carries interest at monthly LIBOR rate plus 1.40%. - (e) The loan carries interest at monthly rate charged by one of the Company's bank plus 0.05%.
+A loan denominated in US dollars that carries interest at monthly LIBOR rate plus 3.25%. - The loan carries interest at monthly LIBOR rate plus 1.40%. (d) - The loan carries interest at monthly rate charged by one of the Company's bank plus 0.05%. (e) - The loan carries interest at monthly LIBOR rate plus 0.05%. (f)